hak1996/IntelligentAssistantRP/Readme.md

 We provide a simplified demo of intelligent assistant in radiation protection.
 You can clone the repository and construct your intelligent assistant in radiation protection.

+This branch is the version with recursive retrieval.

 Before you begin, you need to download LLM and embedding and reranking model:

 + Mistral-7B: https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2